criteo-research/counterfactual_evaluation_and_recommendation/_counterfactual/3-capping.md

 Ideally, we would like a low variance unbiased estimator for all policies.
 But is this possible?

+#### Capping or filtering ?

+In theory, capping is a slightly better bias-variance tradeoff, and should therefore be chosen.
+In practice, it made little difference on the dataset I observed.
+"Filtering" is also easier to reason with, and in next post we will use it to get some intuitions on some methods to mitigate the bias.

 ### No unbiased low variance estimator when $\pi_{test}$ is far from $\pi_0$

 Unfortunately, the answer is No, unless we make some additional hypothesis.

 Indeed, having some large importance weights means that the test policy takes some actions which were very uncommon under the logging policy.
 We just did not collect enough data on those actions to get any low variance estimate of what would happen when they are chosen.

+The only way to ensure that the reward under any policy $\pi_{test}$ may be estimated with a low variance would be to ensure that all actions have a high enough probability under $\pi_0$.
+But this is certainly not realistic:
+ - assigning significant propensity to some actions which are known (or strongly suspected) to perform badly would degrade the whole system performances.
+ - when the action space is large, it is just not possible to assign a large probability to every action.

 In the next post, we will propose some possible additional hypothesis which seemed quite reasonable on our data at Criteo, and allowed to build some usable estimators for policies that are a bit further from $\pi_0$ (well, still not *too* far, there is just no magic for that)